Antonio Brown accused of rape by former trainer

 Messages were left seeking comment from the Patriots and the NFL.

-Brown was released by the Oakland Raiders last week after clashing with the team throughout training camp.
+The 31-year-old Brown, a Miami native, was released by Oakland last week after clashing with the team throughout training camp.
 He agreed to a contract with New England on Saturday, but has yet to play for the Patriots.

+Brown and Taylor met through a Fellowship of Christian Athletes group at Central Michigan University, according to the suit.

+Taylor says Brown reached out to her via Facebook in June 2017 and asked the former gymnast for help with improving his strength and flexibility.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL